djnugent/chatgpt-plugin-python/README.md

-# chatgpt-plugin-python
+# plugin-chatgpt-python
-A sample plugin for ChatGPT written in Python
+A toy example showing how to build ChatGPT plugin in python